apache/doris/docs/en/docs/data-operate/import/import-way/group-commit-manual.md

 * `sync_mode`

-Doris groups multiple loads into one transaction commit based on the `group_commit_interval` property of the table.
+Doris groups multiple loads into one transaction commit based on the `group_commit_interval` table property.
 The load is returned after the transaction commit.
 This mode is suitable for high-concurrency writing scenarios and requires immediate data visibility after the load is finished.

 * `async_mode`

 Doris writes data to the Write Ahead Log (WAL) firstly, then the load is returned.
-Doris groups multiple loads into one transaction commit based on the `group_commit_interval` property of the table, and the data becomes visible after the commit.
-To prevent excessive disk space usage by the WAL, it automatically switches to `sync_mode` when loading a large amount of data.
+Doris groups multiple loads into one transaction commit based on the `group_commit_interval` table property, and the data is visible after the commit.
+To prevent excessive disk space usage by the WAL, it automatically switches to `sync_mode`.
 This is suitable for latency-sensitive and high-frequency writing.

 ## Basic operations